Indicators are some pigments or mixtures of pigments that are used to indicate the presence of acids and bases.

 STRENGTH OF ACIDS AND BASES

-Strength of acids and bases depends on the concentration of H+ or OHions in their aqueous solution.
+Strength of acids and bases depends on the concentration of H+ or OH- ions in their aqueous solution.
 The higher the concentration of H+ or OH- ions, the higher the strength of acids and bases.

 pH scale: It is very important to use Universal indicator to determine the amount of H+ or OH-ions in a solution.
 This indicator is a combination of different indicators.
 The different concentrations of hydrogen ions in the solution show different colors in the universal indicator.

 A scale has been invented to measure the concentration hydrogen ions in a solution.
-This scale is called pH scale. pH scale can measure the pH from 0 (very acidic) to 14 (very alkaline). pH is just a number indicating the acidic or alkaline character of a liquid.
+This scale is called pH scale.
+A pH scale can measure the pH from 0 (very acidic) to 14 (very alkaline). pH is just a number indicating the acidic or alkaline character of a liquid.
 The higher the concentration of hydrogen ions, the lower the pH.

 The pH value of a neutral liquid is 7.
 If the pH is less than 7, the liquid is an acidic.
-As the pH value increases from 7 to 14, it represents an increase in OH- ion concentration in the solution, that is, increase in the strength of alkali.
+As the pH value increases from 7 to 14, it

 IMPORTANCE OF pH IN EVERYDAY LIFE